 Did you know you can access financial benefits and support during the COVID-19 outbreak?
-All First Nations people have access to these financial benefits, regardless of where you live.
+All First Nation people have access to these financial benefits, regardless of where you live.

-For a comprehensive list of all financial benefits that may apply to you, your family and community, please visit: https://www.canada.ca/en/department-finance/economic-response-plan.html#individuals
+For a comprehensive list of all financial benefits that may apply to you, your family and community, visit: Canada's COVID-19 Economic Response Plan

 Support for individuals and families

 - Canadian banks have committed to work with their customers on a case-by-case basis to find solutions to help them manage hardships caused by COVID-19.

 - If that is your situation, contact your financial institution to ask about flexibility for a mortgage deferral.

 - If a lender approves a payment deferral on a Ministerial Loan Guarantee, no extra approval from ISC is needed, unless the terms and conditions of the payment deferral exceed the existing Ministerial Loan Guarantee.

 - Funding for community public health needs in First Nations and Inuit communities can be submitted to First Nations and Inuit Health Branch offices in each of the regions.

 - Funding applications can be for measures including but not limited to:

 - Identified needs to update and/or activate pandemic plans